• Skip to primary navigation

 The Impact of Free Glutamate

 It’s important to understand the concept of “free glutamate.”
 Glutamic acid converts into free glutamate, which is easily absorbed and can act as an excitatory neurotransmitter.
 Cooking and aging increase free glutamate levels.
 Slow cooking, in particular, seems to be problematic, but even aged, uncooked meat can have high levels of free glutamate.
 Aging beef enhances flavor and tenderness but unfortunately increases free glutamate.
 Additionally, if you thaw meat in the fridge before cooking, it further elevates free glutamate levels.
-Notably, higher fat content in meat leads to lower glutamate levels, as fat is almost devoid of glutamate.
+Fatter cuts of meat have lower glutamate levels, as fat has very little glutamate.
 This might explain why some people report feeling better on higher-fat cuts of conventional, grain-fed meat.

 Considering Glycine